sarahrainbow/RainbowGameOfLife/README.md

 ### 4. Important files

-You can view the main files of code by clicking on the links below:
+The code I have written for this game is contained within the files below:

 [Cell.cs](https://github.com/sarahrainbow/RainbowGameOfLife/blob/master/Assets/Scripts/Cell.cs)